nikholasnova/TH-Dashboard/arduino/sensor_node/README.md

 # Arduino Sensor Node

 Firmware for the DHT20 temperature/humidity sensor node.
 Reads every 15 seconds, averages over 3-minute windows, and POSTs the average to Supabase.
-On upload failure, the buffer is retained and retried with exponential backoff.
+On upload failure, the buffer is retained and retried with linear backoff.

 ## Hardware